phantasm66/mtarep/README.md

 **http_auth_file**

 The absolute path to your mtarep app's http authentication file.
 This is used for authentcating login access credentials (username/password) to the mtarep web interface.

-The format of this file must be 'username:{SHA}ME2JP/+546KPSPZQxQirw0qkUsQRyYWM='.
+The format of this file must be:
+    'username:{SHA}ME2JP/+546KPSPZQxQirw0qkUsQRyYWM='

 Currently only a SHA1 base64 digest is supported (Digest::SHA1.base64digest('password')).

 **mta_map**